Board of Trustees

 Mary Lu Angelilli

-Dr. Angelilli is a member of the American Academy of Pediatrics.
-She has served on several national committees, including 20 years on the Pediatric Research in the Practice Setting committee, where she became an expert in office-based research.
+During her years in practice, Dr. Angelilli was a member of several professional organizations.
+She was a member of the American Academy of Pediatrics and during part of that time she served on the Pediatric Research in the Practice Setting committee (PROS), where she became an expert in office-based research.
+She was also a member for the Helfer Society, an academic organization for physicians with expertise in child maltreatment.
 In 2015, Dr. Angelilli became board-certified in Child Abuse Pediatrics.
-She has testified as an expert witness in more than 80 trials in various courts throughout Southeastern Michigan.
-She is a member of the Helfer Society, an honorary society for child abuse pediatricians.
+She testified as an expert witness in more than 100 trials in various courts throughout Michigan and Windsor.

 John D. (Jack) Baker